 Role of Specialist Nurse

-Nevertheless, NICE guidelines has recommended that a patient should be referred as a potential donor as soon as the intention to either withdraw life sustaining treatments or perform brain-stem death tests has been reached.
+NICE guidelines recommend that a patient should be referred as a potential donor as soon as the intention to either withdraw life sustaining treatments or perform brain-stem death tests has been reached.

-Professional guidance advocates that as a standard of care, SNODs should be involved in planning the family approach and the initial discussions that raise the possibility of organ donation as a part of end-of-life care.
+Professional guidance advocates that as a standard of care, specialist nurses be involved in planning the family care and initial end-of-life care discussion.
+This enables the specialist nurse to consider carefully when the possibility of organ donation is best raised with the family.

 There are three key stages to approaching the families of potential organ donors:

-A senior clinician would be expected to lead the breaking bad news conversation before making the transition to the SN-OD, who will lead on the discussion about donation.
-Donation should not be raised until it is clear that a family have understood and accepted their loss.
-If this is not the case, the discussion in which donation is raised should be delayed.
-Donation should be presented in a way that emphasises it’s benefits and should never be described in a negative and apologetic fashion.
+In most cases a senior clinician will lead the breaking bad news conversation before making the transition to the specialist nurse to lead the discussion about donation.
+Donation must not be raised until a family are coming to an acceptance of their loved one’s death.
+If this is not the case, the discussion about end of life care decisions and donation should be delayed and strategies employed to gain acceptance.
+The discussion around donation should be presented positively, a legacy, helping others and the benefits, never in a negative or apologetic way.